kdgregory/log4j-aws-appenders/README.md

 * `MINOR` will be incremented for each destination; version x.y.0 will be minimally functional
 * `PATCH` will be incremented to reflect bugfixes or additional features; significant bugfixes will be backported

+I do not plan to upload all releases to Maven Central; just the "final" ones for each destination (where "final" may include backports).
+These releases will be tagged with the name `rel-MAJOR.MINOR.PATCH`.

+The source tree also contains commits with major version of 0.
+These are "pre-release" versions, and may change in arbitrary ways.
+Please do not use them.

+## Source Control

 The `master` branch is intended to contain released artifacts only (ie, no snapshot builds).
 It may, however, contain commits that aren't strictly releases (eg, documentation updates).

-The source tree contains commits with major version of 0.
-These are "pre-release" versions, and may change in arbitrary ways.
-Please do not use them.

-I do not plan to upload all releases to Maven Central; just the "final" ones for each destination (where "final" may include backports).
-These releases will be tagged with the name `rel-MAJOR.MINOR.PATCH`.
+Development takes place on a `dev-MAJOR.MINOR.PATCH` branch; these branches are deleted once their content has been merged into `master`.

+Each minor release has a `support-MAJOR.MINOR` branch for backports and patches.
+These branches are expected to live forever.

+Each release version is tagged with `release-MAJOR.MINOR.PATCH`.

+Merges into `master` are handled via pull requests, and each is squashed into a single commit.
+If you really want to see my experiments you can look at closed PRs.

 ## FAQ